 Who Should Be Getting A Perm?

 However, hold off on the perm if you tend to use a lot of lightener or chemical straighteners and always trust your hairstylist’s advice when it comes to perms.
-It’s important to know that it’s best done on virgin hair or hair colored with traditional permanent color with no history of bleach related highlights.
-“Even though perms are less damaging now, they still are damaging because you are changing the structure of your hair,” shares celebrity colorist Rita Hazan.
+It’s important to know that it’s best done on virgin hair or hair coloured with traditional permanent colour with no history of bleach-related highlights.
+“Even though perms are less damaging now, they still are damaging because you are changing the structure of your hair,” shares celebrity colourist Rita Hazan.

 Are Perms Damaging?
 And How Long Do Perms Last?

-Getting a perm would depends on the client's hair and lifestyle — really it could be anywhere from 3 months to a year.
-“A male client who washes the hair everyday and has an athletic lifestyle, every 3-4 months would be recommended,” explains Angie Ceja, education manager at Zotos Professional.”
-A client who doesn’t wash everyday and uses professional products like All About Curls, then every 6 months would be appropriate, depending on hair and style.”
+Getting a perm would depend on the client's hair and lifestyle — really it could be anywhere from 3 months to a year.
+“A male client who washes the hair every day and has an athletic lifestyle, every 3-4 months would be recommended,” explains Angie Ceja, education manager at Zotos Professional.”
+A client who doesn’t wash every day and uses professional products like All About Curls, then every 6 months would be appropriate, depending on hair and style.”